 In this lesson, we learned that prayer is communicating and communing with God, which requires speaking to Him and listening to what He says.
 For communication to be effective and growing, it must be two-way.
 God listens to our prayers and responds to them as David and Daniel found out.
 He is faithful to His children even if they are unfaithful to Him.

-In the second part of this lesson, we learned we have to recognize God for who He is and approach Him reverence.
+In the second part of this lesson, we learned we have to recognize God for who He is and approach Him with reverence.
 We must recognize His mercy, existence, power, faithfulness, righteousness, and that He rules over all from heaven.
-Besides this, when we pray and revere God, we give a testimony regarding God through our prayers.
+Besides this, when we pray and revere God, we give a testimony about God through our prayers.
 Paul and Silas did this while in prison.

 Relevance and Conclusion

 Do you ask God to help you see your sins of the day so you can confess them and ask for forgiveness from Him?
-God’s righteousness means He cannot be in the presence of sin, which means in your presence.
+God’s righteousness means He cannot be in the presence of sin, in your unrepentant presence.
 His righteousness has a flip side, like a coin.
-Because He is righteous, He must bring judgment for sin, yet because of His mercy and loving-kindness, He provided the penalty-bearer (Jesus Christ) before your birth and later sin.
+Because He is righteous, He must bring judgment for sin, yet because of His mercy and loving-kindness, He provided the penalty-bearer (Jesus Christ) before your birth and later sins.
 This action for you means He genuinely wants to be in a relationship with you.
 Have you confessed your sin today so God can give you His love and mercy today?

 Praying for things is as natural as breathing to most of us.
 Want, need, and desire remind us to pray for our circumstances and our selves.
 Praying for other people is not as easy to remember.
 Just as we breathe and petition God for ourselves, we should petition for other people, including our enemies.